class EndpointCore(Artifact):

 # Set the Inference, Capture, and Monitoring S3 Paths

-base_endpoint_path = f"{self.endpoints_s3_path}/{self.uuid}"
+base_endpoint_path = f"{self.endpoints_s3_path}/{self.name}"

 self.endpoint_inference_path = f"{base_endpoint_path}/inference"